vitalets/playwright-bdd/docs/configuration/options.md

 ## enrichReporterData

-!> Since Playwright-BDD **v8** this option is not needed and will be removed in the future
+!> Since Playwright-BDD **v8** this option is not used and will be removed in the future

 - Type: `boolean`
 - Default: `undefined`